Fast Food Choices

-In an effort to save time, millions of Americans every day get something to eat from fast food restaurants.
-It's quick, easy and potentially devastating to you waistline.
+To save time, millions of Americans every day get something to eat from fast-food restaurants.
+It's quick, easy and potentially devastating to your waistline.
 Here are a few common choices.

 (Click on the logo if you want to visit the company directly and download nutritional information.)

 If you order Subway's® foot long whole wheat, Chicken & Bacon Ranch sub, you'll be holding a meal in your hands with 1,160 calories, 60 grams of fat, 22 grams of saturated fat and 2,780 milligrams of sodium.
 That's nearly half the total number of calories the typical person should get in a day, almost all the fat and all the sodium.
 And that's before considering any sides or drinks.